 Equitrekking is a combination of my passions for horses and travel with my background in TV production and media.
 I was working in television in New York City and really wanted to combine my passion for horses and travel, do those things I love on a daily basis, and Equitrekking just evolved naturally from there.
 I wanted to get out and see the world, and through riding, I could reach these beautiful natural settings, spend time with horses and meet local people—a great combination!

 You’ve had so many interesting experiences.
 I loved reading about the fear struck in you when you were snowmobiling in Iceland on a glacier because the guide was using a GPS to navigate.
-In addition to your amazing horseback riding adventures, you’ve met many interesting people such as Princess Alia of Jordon, and done of host of quirky things such as doing a whiskey tasting in Scotland at the crack of dawn.
+In addition to your amazing horseback riding adventures, you’ve met many interesting people such as Princess Alia of Jordon, and done of a host of quirky things such as doing a whiskey tasting in Scotland at the crack of dawn.
 Fun aside, what is an experience that has had a profound effect on you?

 It actually wasn’t a travel experience.
 When I was first launching Equitrekking a few years ago, my mother passed away.
 It was sudden and unexpected.
 I was actually in studio in New York City recording the narration for our pilot episode of Equitrekking, and when I came out to take a break, I saw all of these missed calls from my neighbors in Myrtle Beach.